Ferry from Seattle to Vancouver

 Port Angeles to Vancouver Island / Victoria

-To the city of Vancouver from Victoria Island
+To the city of Vancouver from Vancouver Island

 This is a route on which you must take stops in between to make it worthwhile, otherwise, it's simply better to drive to Vancouver from Seattle.